cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="12-purpose"></a>
 ## 1.2 Purpose
-After six years as a professional developer, I've returned to this practice repo and added the tools, tips, and tutorials I wish I'd had when I started.
-This repository walks through the basics of ***interfacing with the computer as a software developer*** while practicing with [LeetCode](https://leetcode.com/) and [Project Euler](projecteuler.net).
-If you're strong in math but need to improve your computer skills, this repository is for you.
+After six years as a professional developer, I've revisited this practice repository to enhance it with tools, tips, and tutorials that I wish I had when starting out.
+This repository covers the essentials of ***interfacing with the computer as a software developer*** while practicing with [LeetCode](https://leetcode.com/) and [Project Euler](projecteuler.net).
+It's designed to help you improve your computer skills, especially if you have a strong math background.

+Please note, this repository does *not* focus on creating elaborate data science projects or complex machine learning models.
+Instead, it emphasizes the engineering principles and efficient data structures essential for developing robust, high-performance software.

 <!-- TOC --><a name="2-environment-setup"></a>
 # 2. Environment Setup <img height=20 src="img/windows-logo.png" style="vertical-align: bottom;"/>